Hidaka, Hokkaido

-Hidaka (日高町, Hidaka-chō) is a town located in Hidaka Subprefecture, Hokkaido, Japan.
+Hidaka (日高町, Hidaka-chō) is a town located in Hidaka Subprefecture, Hokkaidō, Japan.
+As of 31 December 2025, the town had an estimated population of 10,767 in 6224 households, and a population density of 11 people per km^{2}.
+The total area of the town is 992.07 km2.

 Geography

-Hidaka Town is divided into two exclaves, which coincide with the former towns of Hidaka and Monbetsu.
-The town of Biratori lies between the two wards separating them.
+Hidaka Town is divided into two exclaves, which coincide with the former towns of Hidaka and Monbetsu, separated from each other by the town of Biratori.
+The town is located in the northern part of Hidaka Subprefecture, on the upper and lower reaches of the Saru River.
 Hidaka Ward (Hidaka-ku) lies in the Hidaka Mountains at a cross road leading to Sapporo, Furano, Obihiro, and Biratori.
 These crossroads lead to Hidaka and Nisshō passes.
 Monbetsu Ward (Monbetsu-ku) lies on the coast of the Pacific Ocean at the outlet of the Saru River.

-A train line used to run up to Hidaka along the Saru River.
-The train carried lumber from the logging camps down to the coast.
-The train line is no longer used.

-The entire town has an area of 992.67 km2.
+The eastern part is mostly forested, and the mountainous region originating from the Hidaka Mountains and the upper reaches of the Saru River are within the borders of the Hidakasanmyaku-Erimo-Tokachi National Park.

 Hidaka ward has an area of 563.94 km2 and Monbetsu ward has an area of 428.73 km2.